kvolkovich-sc/supplier/README.md

 ```

 # React Components
 There are four react components.
-Look at how to use it them [here](/wiki/rest-doc/Suppliers.react_components.md)
+Look at how to use them [here](/wiki/rest-doc/Suppliers.react_components.md)

 ## Integration in Other Services